mm-asraf/Self-Paced-Projects/Quiz_App/README.md

 - #### CSS
 - #### JavaScript

+### How To Run locally in Your System ✅
+- download an extension live server and run open with live server

 ### How To Use ✅
 - Just read the question select the correct the answer and submit the answer